bryancaraman/thrift-API/README.md

 ## Project Structure and Setup

-There are four main components to the project setup:
+There are three main components to the project setup:

 1. Dockerfile
 2. docker compose.yml